Suraj Tal: Access

 Suraj Tal is 65 km from Keylong, the district headquarters of the Lahaul Spiti district.
-It is approachable by National Highway NH 21, also known as the Leh-Manali Highway.
-The road skirts Suraj Tal which is just 3 km short of the Bara-lacha-la pass.
+It is accessible by National Highway NH 21, also known as the Leh-Manali Highway.
+The road skirts Suraj Tal, which is just 3 km short of the Bara-lacha-la pass.
 It remains inaccessible during the winter months of November to April since the pass becomes totally snowbound during this period.

 Physical description

 Terrain

-The lake is fed from the glaciers and nullahs (streams) originating from the Bara-lacha-la pass.
-The pass is 8 km long and is also called the "Pass with crossroads on summit" since roads from Zanskar, Ladakh, Spiti and Lahaul meet at this pass.
+The glaciers and nullahs (streams) that from the Bara-lacha-la pass feed the lake.
+The pass is 8 km long and is also called the "Pass with Crossroads on Summit" since roads from Zanskar, Ladakh, Spiti, and Lahaul meet at this pass.
 In addition to the Bhaga River that originates from it and flows through Suraj Tal, Bara-lacha-la Pass is also the source of the Chandra and Yunan Rivers in the southeast and north, respectively.